ItsJonQ/sass-maphacks/README.md

 An Underscore/Lodash-like utility library for Sass maps

-## Update
+# Update

 Lol, nevermind!
-Just discovered (Sass Dash)[https://github.com/davidkpiano/sassdash].
+Just discovered [Sass Dash](https://github.com/davidkpiano/sassdash).
 Might be better to use that instead :).

 ## Install
 ```